Recovery of 21 cm BAO: a configuration-space correlation function analysis: Results

 Table \ref{tab:multipole_parameter_l024} investigates the constraining power of the multipoles.
 We have contrasted the results from various combinations of the monopole ($l=0$), quadrupole ($l= 2 $), hexadecapole ($l= 4 $), and hexacontatetrapole ($l=6$).
-For the isotropic case, we find that the introduction of the quadrupole significantly tightens the parameter constraint, while the inclusion of the higher multipoles (hexadecapole and hexacontatetrapole) do not give further substantial improvements.
+For the isotropic case, we find that the introduction of the quadrupole significantly tightens the parameter constraint, while the inclusion of the higher multipoles (hexadecapole and hexacontatetrapole) does not give further substantial improvements.
 The constraint on $\alpha_\perp$ is stronger than the $\alpha_\parallel $ constraint because there are more perpendicular modes available.
-Note that in the isotropic case, even all the information is in the monopole, however, the addition of the higher order multipoles does lead to higher information contents because of the confirmation of the vanishing of the higher order multipoles.
-To compare the monopole-only case with monopole plus higher order multipoles, we can think of the covariance of the higher order multipoles in the monopole-only case as infinitely large, so that they do not contribute.
-For the anisotropic cases due to $R_{\rm beam } $ or $ k_{\rm fg} $, $ 0 \oplus 2 $ and $ 0 \oplus 2 \oplus 4 $ both lead to successively tighter constraints in general, although $ 0 \oplus 2 $ sometimes give insignificantly tighter constraint than $ 0 \oplus 2 \oplus 4 $.
+Note that in the isotropic case, even though all the information is in the monopole, the addition of the higher-order multipoles does lead to higher information contents because of the confirmation of the vanishing of the higher-order multipoles.
+To compare the monopole-only case with monopole plus higher-order multipoles, we can think of the covariance of the higher-order multipoles in the monopole-only case as infinitely large, so that they do not contribute.
+For the anisotropic cases due to $R_{\rm beam } $ or $ k_{\rm fg} $, $ 0 \oplus 2 $ and $ 0 \oplus 2 \oplus 4 $ both lead to successively tighter constraints in general, although $ 0 \oplus 2 $ sometimes gives insignificantly tighter constraint than $ 0 \oplus 2 \oplus 4 $.
 Inclusion of $l=6 $ offers even less significant improvement, signaling that $ 0 \oplus 2 \oplus 4 $ is already close to saturating the constraint.
 We choose the combination $ 0 \oplus 2 \oplus 4 \oplus 6 $ as the fiducial setup in the rest of the analysis.

-We study the impact of the $\mu$ bin division on the $\mu$-wedge correlation function constraint in Table \ref{tab:mu_wedge_comparison_table}.
+We now turn to study the impact of the $\mu$ bin division on the $\mu$-wedge correlation function constraint in Table \ref{tab:mu_wedge_comparison_table}.
 Because the grid points of the 2D correlation function are uniformly distributed in the angular space, we choose to divide the wedge bins into equal angular bins.
-We divide the angular range $ [\theta_{\rm min}, \theta_{\rm max} ]$ into a number of bins, each with equal angular width of $ \Delta \theta $, and concisely express it as $ [\theta_{\rm min}, \theta_{\rm max}, \Delta \theta ]$.
+We divide the angular range $ [\theta_{\rm min}, \theta_{\rm max} ]$ into a number of bins, each with an equal angular width of $ \Delta \theta $, and concisely express it as $ [\theta_{\rm min}, \theta_{\rm max}, \Delta \theta ]$.

 Let us first discuss the isotropic case.
 The [0, 90, 90]$^\circ$ case is equivalent to the monopole result in Table \ref{tab:multipole_parameter_l024}.
 Indeed, the results are similar to the monopole ones, with the differences primarily caused by the number of broadband terms used.
 We then divide the angular range into five bins ([0, 90, 18]$^\circ$) and ten bins ([0, 90, 9]$^\circ$), and we find that increase of resolution does not lead to tighter constraints.
 To contrast with the anisotropic cases, we also show the cases [18, 72, $\Delta \theta$]$^\circ$.
 With the modes at both ends cut out, the constraints are weaker than the full range case.
 We also show the highest resolution case, [18, 72, 4.5]$^\circ$, whose constraint is very similar to [18, 72, 9]$^\circ$, showing that the constraints are already saturated at the resolution of $ \Delta \theta = 9 ^\circ$.